-- 2.17 The Chartered Institute for Archaeologists (CIfA) Standard and Guidance for Historic Environment Desk-based Assessment (2020) provides guidelines and recommendations for best practice in undertaking desk-based research and assessment. - 2.18 The Historic England publication Historic Environment Good Practice Advice in Planning Note2: Managing Significance in Decision Taking in the Historic Environment (2015) outlines a seven-stage process for the assembly and analysis of relevant information relating to heritage assets potentially affected by a proposed development: - Understand the wider social, cultural, economic and environmental benefits brought by the conservation of the historic environment; - Understand the significance of the affected assets; - Understand the impact of the proposal on that significance; - Avoid, minimise and mitigate impact in a way that meets the objectives of the NPPF; - Look for opportunities to better reveal or enhance significance; - Justify any harmful impacts in terms of the sustainable development objective of conserving significance and the need for change; and - Offset negative impacts on aspects of significance by enhancing others through recording, disseminating and archiving archaeological and historical interest of the important elements of the heritage assets affected. - 2.19 In order to understand the nature, extent and level of significance the note advocates considering the four types of 'heritage value' an asset may hold, as identified in Conservation Principles (English Heritage 2008): aesthetic, communal, historic and evidential.
-Significance results from a combination of any, some or all of the values. - 2.20 The Historic England publication Historic Environment Good Practice Advice in Planning Note 3 (Second Edition): The Setting of Heritage Assets Setting (2017) recognises that whilst setting is not a heritage asset, elements of a setting 'may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral' (para.
+- 2.6.4 Historic England's GPA2 outlines a seven-stage process for the assembly and analysis of relevant information relating to heritage assets potentially affected by a proposed development: - Understand the wider social, cultural, economic and environmental benefits brought by the conservation of the historic environment, - Understand the significance of the affected assets, - Understand the impact of the proposal on that significance, - Avoid, minimise and mitigate impact in a way that meets the objectives of the NPPF, - Look for opportunities to better reveal or enhance significance, - Justify any harmful impacts in terms of the sustainable development objective of conserving significance and the need for change, and - Offset negative impacts on aspects of significance by enhancing others through recording, disseminating and archiving archaeological and historical interest of the important elements of the heritage assets affected. - 2.6.5 In order to understand the nature, extent and level of significance GPA2 advocates considering the four types of heritage value an asset may hold, as identified in Conservation Principles (English Heritage 2008): aesthetic, communal, historic and evidential.
+However, NPPF (2024) has since provided a definition of significance dependant on the following four interests: archaeological, architectural and artistic, or historic (para 2.4.1, above).
+The following assessment of significance results from a combination of any, some or all of these values and interests. - 2.6.6 Historic England's GPA3 recognises that whilst setting is not a heritage asset, elements of a setting 'may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral' (para.
 4).
 Setting is described as being distinct to curtilage, character and context.
-This guidance also notes that the contribution of setting to the significance of a heritage asset is often expressed by reference to views, although the importance of setting lies in what it contributes to the significance of the heritage asset, and this can be influenced by a number of other factors. - 2.21 In order to assess the contribution made by setting to the significance of a heritage asset, and the implications of new developments, the guidance recommends that a systematic and staged '5-step process' to assessment should be adopted, namely: - i) identify which heritage assets and their settings are affected;
+This guidance also notes that the contribution of setting to the significance of a heritage asset is often expressed by reference to views, although the importance of setting lies in what it contributes to the significance of the heritage asset, and this can be influenced by a number of other factors. - 2.6.7 The Historic England advice note, Statement of Heritage Significance: Analysing Significance in Heritage Assets.
+Historic England Advice Note 12 (HEAN 12, 2019), brings together all of the above guidance in an analysis of an appropriate approach for applicants for heritage and other consents in providing an understanding of the significance of heritage assets in line with NPPF.
+It emphasises the level of detail required in support of both planning and listed building consent applications, which should be no more than is necessary, i.e. proportionate to the significance of the heritage asset affected, to reach an informed decision.